technologytreasure/gilded-rose/README.md

 ## About
 ```
-- This project is did create to simulate the buy of items
+- This project was created to simulate the buy of items.
 - There are three main endpoints:
-    - GET all valid items (inventory)
+    - Inventory      --> GET all valid items
-    - GET specific item by id (to visualize that item)
+    - Visualize Item --> GET item by id
-    - POST Buy a item by id
+    - Buy Item       --> POST Buy item by id
-- Only the buy endpoint requires to be authenticated
+- Only the buy endpoint requires to be authenticated.
-- Every 10 views in a hour os same item, the price this item is increased in 10%
+- Every 10 views in a hour to the same item, the price this item is increased in 10%.
 - To simulate this situation, is necessary call the "item by id" endpoint to the
-  same item more than 9 times in a hour
+  same item more than 9 times in a hour.
 ```

 ## Business Role
 ```
-- To attend the business role, was create a logical that store the all visualizations of
+- To attend the business role, was created a logical that store the all visualizations of
   an item.
 - Every call to get item by id through endpoint, is checked if that item has ten or
   more views in the last hour.
 - When it happens, the price of this item is increased in 10 percent.
 - After this, all visualizations this item is removed and the count is reseted.
-- When an Item is purchased, then this item will no longer be available for viewing or
+- When an item is purchased, then this item will no longer be available for viewing or
   purchase after.
 ```

 ## Security
 ```
-- I did use a simple authentication with Spring Boot Security because I wanted a
+- I used a simple authentication with Spring Boot Security because I wanted a
   simple way to authenticate the user.
 - The username and password are fixed inside the code.
 - username: admin